History of jewellery in Ukraine: Traditional Ukrainian jewellery

 Around this time, Ukraine also began to feel the influences of the Byzantine Empire, most notably in world view, culture and art.
 New types of creative works appeared, such as rich book settings, often embroidered with pearls (mainly from the Dnieper river), liturgical cups, crosses, icon setting frameworks, and later on boxes for storing relics, church chandeliers, cups, and plates.
 In 1240 the Mongol invasion of Rus led by Batu Khan completely destroyed Kyiv.
 The artisans of Rus' were made prisoners and forced to work for the Tatars.
 The Mongol occupation lasted for several centuries.
 Revived centres in Halych and Volodymyr tried to continue Kyivan traditions.
 Simultaneously, small colonies of north-eastern Slavs along the Volga River and its tributaries were borrowing some of the better Rus' handicraft traditions.
 In combination with local cultural traditions as well as under the influence of Baltic people they contributed to the new culture that would later be called Russian.

-Traditional jewelry in Hutsul and Pokuttya regions includes beadwork and Ukrainian embroidery.
+Traditional jewellery in Hutsul and Pokuttya regions includes beadwork and Ukrainian embroidery.